bluxmit/mkdocs-magicspace-website/docs/tutorials/markdown/classy-markdown.md

 ## Emoji and Icons

 Make your docs look classy and fun to read by using beautiful icons and emoji.
-There are thousands of them, and youwill always find what you need.
+There are thousands of them, and you will always find what you need.

-Yo can include emoji in your tmarkdown ext using special words.
+Yo can include emoji in your markdown text using special words.
 For example, simply adding ```:smile:``` right to the markdown text, will make this smily face :smile: show up

 There are lots of emoji (thousand) available out of the box